Hampshire defence firm sees four-year corruption probe end without prosecutions

-Defence system and ammunition manufacturer Chemring – which has had offices in Whiteley, Fareham, and has its HQ in Romsey – was the subject of a UK fraud office probe into alleged bribery, corruption and money laundering.
+Defence system and ammunition manufacturer Chemring – which has had offices in Whiteley and its headquarters in Romsey – was the subject of a UK fraud office probe into alleged bribery, corruption and money laundering.

 The Serious Fraud Office (SFO) opened its investigation into the activities of Chemring, its subsidiary Chemring Technology Solutions and associated persons in 2018 after the division handed its own report to the SFO.